plancksecurity/foundation-planckJSONServerWrapper/README.md

 ### Building on Linux

 The p≡p JSON Server Adapter can be build on Debian and Ubuntu.
-Other distributions should work, but are not officially supported.
+Other distributions should work, but are not yet officially supported.

 #### System requirements